-From Vestiges of Winter to Harbingers of Spring: 2012 Great Backyard Bird Count at Fire Island National Seashore
+From Vestiges of Winter to Harbingers of Spring: Great Backyard Bird Count 2012

 On Saturday, February 18, 2012, while the first Eastern Bluebirds of the season were being counted at the William Floyd Estate in Mastic Beach, a Snowy Owl was observed on the barrier island in the Fire Island Wilderness, and more than 5,000 Brant were counted at the Fire Island Lighthouse.
 Concurrent 2- or 3-hour birdwatching programs were conducted by Fire Island National Seashore as part of a larger nation-wide citizen science program, the Great Backyard Bird Count (GBBC) weekend, celebrated Friday through Monday, February 17-20, 2012.